 6. Publish Posts on Authority Sites

+This is a similar method to the one listed above, but the big difference here is that this isn’t a collaborative effort.
+Instead, you’re taking a more traditional approach to backlinking by finding opportunities to guest post on relevant sites.
+This is a tremendous way to attract quality leads who will eventually convert because these prospects are already showing interest in your industry.
+They’re clearly in the awareness phase as they are actively reading posts on authority sites that exist to educate them on the topic.
+Imagine what it would do for the hypothetical company we’ve used in this article if they were able to guest post on the AARP website or that of another major authority.
 Just like with building your following on social media, this method is going to take a lot of work.
 Don’t start by trying to guest post on the biggest sites in your industry.
 Consider starting a bit smaller to show the editors of larger sites you know how to create relevant, actionable content – not just a thinly-veiled advertisement for your product or service.

 7. Test, Test, and Test Some More